-For awards granted under the Plan that are subject to performance conditions, if a change in control occurs prior to the end date of a performance period, to the extent the performance award is outstanding immediately prior to such change in control, such award will vest (a) based on actual performance through the date of the change in control as determined by the administrator (treating the change in control as the end of the applicable performance period) without proration for the time elapsed in such performance period prior to such change in control for purposes of determining performance, but in the discretion of the administrator, prorated for purposes of elapsed time in a manner consistent with subsection (b) below, (b) assuming that target level of performance is attained and prorated based on the number of days in the performance period that elapsed prior to the change in control over the total number of days in the performance period, or (c) a combination of (a) and (b) (without double counting).
+For awards granted under the Plan that are subject to performance conditions, if a change in control occurs prior to the end date of a performance period, to the extent the performance award is outstanding immediately prior to such change in control, such award will vest (a) based on actual performance through the date of the change in control as determined by the administrator (treating the change in control as the end of the applicable performance period) without proration for the time elapsed in such performance period prior to such change in control for purposes of determining performance, but in the discretion of the administrator, prorated for purposes of elapsed time in a manner consistent with subsection (b) below, (b) assuming that target level of performance is attained and prorated based on the number of days in the performance period, or (c) a combination of (a) and (b) (without double counting).
 Any portion of the performance award (or the full award as applicable) that does not vest in connection with a change in control as contemplated herein will automatically terminate upon such change in control.